I. Purpose

 V. Procedures

-The principal may request, in writing, an extended suspension or an expulsion to the CEO’s designee.
-The CEO’s designee for an extended suspension is the Pupil Personnel Worker (PPW) assigned to the school, who may suspend a student for more than 10 school days.
-The CEO’s designee for an expulsion is the Office of Appeals, who may expel a student.
+The principal may request, in writing, an extended suspension or an expulsion to the Superintendent's designee.
+The Superintendent's designee for an extended suspension is the Pupil Personnel Worker (PPW) assigned to the school, who may suspend a student for more than 10 school days.
+The Superintendent's designee for an expulsion is the Office of Appeals, who may expel a student.

 - Expulsion